Clooos/Bubble-Card/README.md

 You can now refresh your page or restart your HA Companion App, and the cache will automatically update on all your devices.

+Try to clear your cache if it's not working.

 ## Configuration

 Most options can be configured in the GUI editor, except for custom styles, custom buttons and tap actions.